 Key Workers, 2 Year Checks and 6 Week Settle Period

-Every child is observed for a full 6 weeks before any observations are recorded, this is a perfect opportunity for both key workers, practitoners and children to get to know one another and workout their starting points.
+Every child is observed for a full 6 weeks before any observations are recorded, this is a perfect opportunity for both key workers, practitioners and children to get to know one another and workout their starting points.

-All Children who start Happy Days Kindergarten between 2 and 3 years will be observed by their key worker using the development matters in the Early Years Foundation stage (EYFS).
-These areas are called 'Prime Areas', each prime area has a number of aspects.
+All Children between the ages of 2 and 5 years will be observed by their key worker using the development matters in the Early Years Foundation stage (EYFS).
+These areas are called 'Prime Areas' and 'Specific Areas', both areas have a number of aspects.
+Please see table below